stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 While Generative AI certainly has a place in many fields and disciplines (and I’m genuinely excited about aspects of it myself), I believe that it is fundamentally in conflict with the goals of the writing classroom.

-My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.
+My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

 An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or "research" will have a tremendously negative effect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?
 I mean this literally: what will we be?

-If we imagine education as a kind of economy rooted in the exchange of educational products that receive compensation in the form of grades, then it makes perfect sense to use an AI tool to cut corners.
+It only makes sense to cut corners with an AI tool if we imagine education as a kind of economy rooted in the exchange of educational products that receive compensation in the form of grades.
 However, this is an impoverished vision of the purpose of education.
 I am struck by [Lydia Cao and Chris Dede's](https://bpb-us-e1.wpmucdn.com/websites.harvard.edu/dist/a/108/files/2023/08/Cao_Dede_final_8.4.23.pdf) thoughts on this point:

 > “An education that is heavily focused on products reduces learning to a transaction, exchanging a product for a grade, rather than providing a transformative human experience.
 Learning is much more than generating a product; in fact, the essence of learning is in the process – the journey rather than the destination.
 Learning to write is not primarily about producing a well-structured piece of text but about developing the capacity to organize one’s ideas, connect these to others’ ideas, analyze claims, synthesize insights, and fulfill our fundamental need to communicate with and learn from others.”